-Copy the 3 files from Step 7 into the C:\CHINTARO folder.
+Copy the 4 files from Step 7 into the local C:\CHINTARO folder.

 You will need to configure the shortcut to reflect your setup.
 To do this right-click on the Shortcut File and choose Properties.
 You will see the following pop up:

 Make sure the shortcut is using the Chintaro icon by selecting the Change Icon button and navigating to the "C:\CHINTARO\CHINTARO.ico" file.
 Adjust the Target line to reflect the location of MS Access and the location of chintaroSQLx.accdb in the C:\Chintaro folder.
 It should look something like this:

 Choose the version you prefer and then install and follow the Microsoft directions.
 Repeat this process for each PC that is going to run Chintaro SQL.

 To start Chintaro, simply double click on the house shortcut on your desktop.
 If you have set up the system correctly, you will see the following log on prompt to locate the INI file:

 To locate your INI file Click OK and navigate to your \\SERVER\Chintaro\Data folder to locate the ChintaroINI.XML file.
 Double click on the ChintaroINI.XML file.
 The message will disappear, and Chintaro will present you with the log on screen.

 If you get any form of ODBC Error after about one minute of waiting, Chintaro has failed to make contact with the database in SQL Server.

 Click OK and the following message will pop up....